Vernon/Bolton, supposedly 2.6 miles

 And noticed that it appears ice fishermen had been out on the pond this winter, as I could see a bunch of drilled holes.

 Soon I was back at the log bridge and walking back up to the parking lot – a rather large parking lot by the way.
-I passed a family of 5 where the dad was unencumbered by the mom was carrying an infant in a backpack carrier.
+I passed a family of 5 where the mom was carrying an infant in a backpack carrier.
 Um, good luck with that.
 There were several lengthy sections where I had to steady myself on the ice by holding trees.
 I don’t think I’d have subjected my infant to that, but they appeared to be a tough lot.

 I hopped in the car and yes, went mattress shopping.
 Really and truly I did.
 (To no avail.)
 On the bright side, I picked up lunch for Hoang and myself and it was delicious.

 Since my original 2009 hike described above, I wound up exploring Box Mountain from the eastern side.
 In the intervening years, several trails have been cleared from the Risley loop, over the mountain, and down to Freja Park, Bolton Notch State Park, and Valley Falls Park in Vernon.
 All Trails has it mapped, the original Risley Loop in red: